AIG taps into consumer fears with new cybersecurity product

 Consumers now share loads of personal data on websites and apps and store photos and sensitive information in cloud platforms.

 At the same time, high-profile hacking attacks have drawn global attention to the seriousness of cyber threats.
-Yahoo Inc , Target Corp and the U.S. government have been targets of sophisticated data heists, as have celebrities like Leslie Jones and Jennifer Lawrence, whose nude photos were hacked and leaked.
+Yahoo Inc YHOO.O, Target Corp (TGT.N) and the U.S. government have been targets of sophisticated data heists, as have celebrities like Leslie Jones and Jennifer Lawrence, whose nude photos were hacked and leaked.

 The U.S. government is poised to undo some privacy protections.
-Congress last week voted to allow internet service providers like Verizon Communications Inc and AT&T Inc to sell consumers' search data.
+Congress last week voted to allow internet service providers like Verizon Communications Inc (VZ.N) and AT&T Inc (T.N) to sell consumers' search data.

 "Whenever you see a lot of news about something that is a risk, you usually see insurance companies trying to jump on that," said Robert Hunter, director of insurance for the Consumer Federation of America.